The Horde (video game): Reception

 The Horde received generally positive reviews.
 In April 1994 Computer Gaming World said of the PC version that "excellent acting and game play combined with twisted humor ... should make this a winner".
 The magazine in May 1994 said that "The Horde is a hybrid of the most editor-baffling kind, and what's more aggravating, it's good.
 Extremely good!".
 The reviewer praised its combination of resource management and action in varying settings, wonderful animation, and "amazingly good" video clips, stating that Gregory's "show-stealing Evil Chancellor" made the game "a must see".
 He concluded that "The Horde is remarkably well rounded", and "without question" would win awards in "whichever category that might be".
 GamePro's Game Over Man gave the 3DO version a perfect score in all four categories (graphics, sound, control, and FunFactor), citing the large number of stages, good controls, the overhead "satellite view", the outrageous hordling TV propaganda FMV clips, and use of audio to alert the player to off-screen situations.
 He concluded: "This imaginative game tries to do something different, and it works".
-Famicom Tsūshin scored the 3DO version of the game a 30 out of 40.
+Four reviewers in Famicom Tsūshin reviewed the game for the 3DO.

+Two reviewers found it similar to an older PC-Engine game Daichi-kun Crisis (1989) and said that it was confusing at first, but once that is resolved players would be hooked.

+Another reviews said it was lacking in terms of pure pleasure of the Sim series, but the presentation and game itself feel fresh.
+The final reviewer said the game grew dull as you are defending an area that never expands and found that the to be the lacking element in The Horde.

 Reviewing the Saturn version in GamePro, Johnny Ballgame called it "a clever and addicting game that should be eaten up by all Saturn owners".
 He particularly praised the challenging gameplay, exceptionally clean FMV, and the ability to locate hordlings by sound.
 David Hodgson of Sega Saturn Magazine gave the Saturn version a 90%, citing the "weird and wonderful gameplay", "genuinely humorous" sound effects, and "perfect difficulty level and learning curve", and said it was a perfect port of the 3DO original.
 Hodgson also reviewed the game in Maximum, where he made similar praise.

 The Horde won Computer Gaming Worlds Best Musical Score award in June 1994.
 The editors wrote: "Not only do we like the funky, whimsical riffs within the score, but we appreciate the way that every type of terrain or genus of hordling has its own musical theme".
 Gregory won the Best On-Screen Performance award for his role in The Horde, and the editors noted that they were particularly impressed with the way Gregory communicates via body language and facial expressions, even in scenes where he has no speaking part.
 VideoGames selected it as a runner-up for 1994's Best Strategy Game award, which was won by Equinox.